JustTrott/assignment-2-pip/docs/AI_USAGE.md

 - **Cursor AI**: Used by Temirlan for code assistance and project setup
 - **Claude AI**: Used by Veyd for code assistance

+## AI Usage
+99.9% of code was written by AI. most of what we did was actually deleting hundreds of lines of redundant code.

 ## Prompt History

 ### Initial Setup (Temirlan)